 On May 12, 2016, the Ministry approved the Company's progression into the next phase of exploration on the Guy License.
-Accordingly, the work program for the Guy License has been extended into the first Renewal Phase, until March 14, 2018.
-Second Renewal phase is until March 2020.
-Furthermore, the Company's exploration obligations have been reduced by 50% to correspond with the relinquishment of 50% of the acreage in the license, as required under the Petroleum Agreement.
+Accordingly, the work program for the Guy License has been extended into the first renewal phase, which on October 16, 2017, was extended by the Ministry to March 2019.
+The second renewal phase is until March 2020.
+Furthermore, the Company's exploration obligations have been reduced by 50% to correspond with the relinquishment of 50% of the acreage in the license, as required under the Eco Namibia Petroleum Agreement for the Guy License.
 This relinquishment pertains to the western portion of the Guy Block in the ultra-deep section that the Company and its operating partner, AziNam, consider non-prospective.

-As of the date hereof, the remaining Exploration Activities and the aggregate expenditure as estimated by management based on current costs for the Guy License for each year of exploration is as follows:
+As of the date hereof, the remaining Exploration Activities and the aggregate expenditure as estimated by management based on current costs for the Guy License is as follows: (1)